 In recognition of their work to develop a system-wide federated identity for students across the 113 California Community Colleges, the California Community Colleges Technology Center has been selected by CENIC as a recipient of the 2017 Innovations in Networking Award.
-Individuals named in the award include Tim Calhoon, Executive Director; Lou Delzompo, Chief Technology Officer; Patricia Donohue, Product Manager; Roberto Fuentes, Supervisor, Support Services; and Jeff Holden, Chief Information Security Officer.
+Individuals named in the award are Tim Calhoon, executive director; Lou Delzompo, chief technology officer; Patricia Donohue, product manager; Roberto Fuentes, supervisor for support services; and Jeff Holden, chief information security officer.

 This innovation has not just benefitted students, but has made possible significant institutional innovations.
-These include the re-envisioning and release of a new common application for admission, system-wide student success initiatives such as a common assessment for placement and education planning; and a common course management system.
-With a system-wide student identity to tie student data together, the stage is now set for data driven decisions and machine learning technologies to support student outcomes and institutional improvement.
-This is path-breaking work in the largest system of higher education in the country, and will be a model for others to emulate.
+These include the re-envisioning and release of a new common application for admission; systemwide student success initiatives such as a common assessment for placement and education planning; and a common course management system.
+The stage is now set for data-driven decisions and machine-learning technologies to support student outcomes and institutional improvement.
+This is pathbreaking work in the largest system of higher education in the country, and will be a model for others to emulate.

-Innovations in Networking Awards are presented each year by CENIC to highlight exemplary innovations that leverage ultra-high-bandwidth networking, particularly where those innovations have the potential to transform the ways in which instruction and research are conducted or where they further the deployment of broadband in underserved areas.
+CENIC presents the Innovations in Networking Awards at its annual conference to highlight the exemplary innovations that leverage ultra-high bandwidth networking, particularly where those innovations have the potential to transform how instruction and research are conducted or where they further the deployment of broadband in underserved areas.

 About the California Community Colleges Technology Center • www.ccctechcenter.org